thecdil/romeoandjuliet/pages/Love.md

 **Muneera Rashid-**

-Love is more than what can be expressed in words, love is more than grammar and verbs.
+"Love is more than what can be expressed in words, love is more than grammar and verbs.
 Love is compassionate and soothing; love can be painful and gruelling, but only for growth.
 Love is not abusive, love is not vindictive, love is not selfish.
 Love will not leave you with a black eye and hating yourself.
 Love is the building blocks of creation, love is the substance from which we are made.
-From love to love by love.
+From love to love by love."

 **Jim-Al-Khalili-**